polar-app/polar-app/docs/SHARING.md

 ```

+## doc_peer

+Only the USER should be able to read their doc_peer but anyone can write to it.

+This is needed because we need to 'give' access to another person by writing
+the new record.

+FIXME: will this work because I'm handing out the firebase uid and I think this
+is bad...
+YES... it is because then we can compute someones documents and read
+them.

 # New users without accounts

 One issue is how do we give documents to users who have not yet entered the